Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Introduction

 \section{Introduction}

-Data-driven control is a group of methods that sidestep a system-identification step in order to design controllers that regulate all possible plants that are consistent with observed data.
+\ac{DDC} is a group of methods that sidestep system-identification in order to design controllers that regulate all possible plants that are consistent with observed data.
 The dynamical model considered in this paper is a discrete-time linear system with states $x_t \in \R^n$ and inputs $u_t \in \R^m$, for which measured data up to a finite time horizon of $T$ is available as $\dc = \{\hat{u}_t,\hat{x}_t\}_{t=1}^T$.
-The system includes $L_\infty$-bounded full-state measurement noise $\dx_t$, input noise $\du_t$, and process noise $w_t$ to form the model,
+The system includes $L_\infty$-bounded full-state measurement noise $\dx_t$, input noise $\du_t$, and process noise $w_t$ to form the model

-It is desired to find a constant matrix $K$ generating state-feedback law $u = K x$ to perform stabilization or robust optimal control of all plants that could have generated the data in $\dc$.
+It is desired to find a constant matrix $K \in \R^{m \times n}$ generating state-feedback law $u = K x$ such that $A+BK$ is superstable \cite{polyak2001optimal, polyak2002superstable}, quadratically stable \cite{barmish1985necessary}, or positive stable \cite{farina2000positive} for all plants $(A, B)$ that could have generated the data in $\dc$.
+An additional task is to formulate a controller $K$ that minimizes the worst-case-$H_2$-norm across all possible $\dc$-consistent systems $(A, B)$.
 Expressing the model \eqref{eq:model} purely in terms of observations $\dc$ and noise processes $(\dx, \du, w)$,

-Equation \eqref{eq:noise_bilinear} involves multiplications $(A \dx_t, B \du_t)$ between unknown variables, which significantly increases the complexity of finding controllers $K$ (these bilinearities typically yield NP-hard problems).
+Equation \eqref{eq:noise_bilinear} involves multiplications $(A \dx_t, B \du_t)$ between unknown variables inside the description of the set $(A, B)$ of data-consistent plants.
+This bilinearity significantly increases the complexity of finding controllers $K$, since bilinearities typically yield NP-hard problems.
 This work formulates control of all consistent plants as a \ac{POP}, which is approximated by a converging sequence of \acp{SDP} through \ac{SOS} methods \cite{lasserre2009moments}.
 A theorem of alternatives based on robust \acp{SDP} is used to reduce the complexity of the generated \ac{SOS} programs by eliminating the noise variables $(\dx, \du, w)$.